EwenQuim/ewenquim.github.io/content/projects/sudoku-solver.md

 toc: true
 ---

+A few years ago I made a Python algorithm to solve sudokus in seconds.

+Seconds ?
+Bah, let's do better and solve it **in half a millisecond** thanks to the [Go](https://golang.org/) programming language.

 ```bash
 · · · | · · · | ¹ · ·
 ³ · ¹ | ⁷ ⁹ · | · · ·